silentnightwalk/Cniitei.Authorization/README.md

 The basic idea is that the authoriZation service uses a decision tree to give the answer of either permit or deny.
 This tree consists of elements, which are either lower level decision makers or other functional items.

 It is, probably, a good idea to use fluent notation to build this desision tree (AuthirizationModel).
 At least for testing purposes.
-Later on, it is, probably, a good idea to facilitize json serialization of this tree.
+Later on, it is theoretically possible to facilitize json serialization of this tree.
 Finally, it would be perfect to make an online service with user-friendly editing tool for such authorization models (or decision trees - same thing).
+But it sounds like too theoretical.

 Again, now it's only under development.